pleblira/pleblira/README.md

 - 👋 Hi, I’m @pleblira
 - 👀 I’m interested in learning how to code so I can contribute to bitcoin development
 - 🌱 I’m just getting started!
-- 💞️ I’m looking to collaborate on projects that can help me learn how to push forward the soundest money ever created by man
+- 💞️ I’m looking to collaborate on projects that can help me learn how to push forward the soundest money ever created
 - 📫 You can reach me on twitter at @pleblira

 <!---